storj/storj/docs/blueprints/forgotten-deletes.md

 #### File store

-// TODO: I need to rework this.
-I'm pushing these changes just because.
-I actually don't think this 24 hour file thing will do anything for us.
-If we change GC so that those pieces will never be reverted, we'll know when to delete these messages when the GC retain request does not contain any of its pieces.

-This file store will essentially consist of two directories: one for piece IDs and one for signed delete messages.
-Piece IDs will be sorted into buckets by prefix and signed delete messages are sorted into files by 24 hours.

-When a delete request comes in, we will append the length of the request and the request itself to today's file in the corresponding satellite directory and return the offset at which the data was written.

-Then, for each deleted piece we will append the piece ID and the filename and offset of the signed delete request to the corresponding file based on its prefix.
-The filename and offset will need to be a fixed number of bytes.

-When we need to pull up the signed message as proof, we can search for the requested piece ID based on its prefix.
-If a file corresponding to the piece ID prefix exists, we scan the file to locate the piece ID.
-If the piece ID is found, we read the filename and offset pointing to the signed delete message.
-If the piece ID is not found in the file, or no prefix file exists, then there is no signed delete message to retrieve.
+// TODO: directory names
+Within the storage node's 'storage' directory, we will add a new directory called 'deleted-pieces-proof'.
+Within this directory we will create a subdirectory for each satellite, and within each of these we will add two more directories: 'pieces' and 'signed-requests'.

+##### Creating Proofs

+The DeletePieces method on the piecestore endpoint is where the the delete pieces requests are sent.
+From here, the piece IDs within the message are enqueued for the piece deleter job to delete.
+Before the pieces are enqueued, we will write the serialized message into a file in the 'signed-requests' directory of the respective satellite, skipping the first byte which we will reserve.
+Then we pass this filepath along with the piece IDs into the Enqueue method.
+As pieces in the queue are deleted, we create a new path for them in the 'pieces' directory.
+At this path, we write a text file containing the name of the signed delete request file which contains this piece.
+Then, we open the signed delete request file and increment the first byte.

+##### Deleting Proofs

+We can use garbage collection to determine when to remove the deleted piece IDs and their signed proofs.
+Due to the aforementioned changes to how we run garbage collection, we can be sure that any piece which does not exist in the filter will not be reverted.
+Thus, once the filters no longer contain the deleted pieces, the piece ID paths can be removed.
+To do this, we will have the 'Retain' code path walk and clean up the deleted pieces directory just as it does the 'blobs' directory.
+As these piece ID paths are deleted, we will read the signed delete message files that they point to and decrement the first byte.
+Once this value reaches zero, none of the deleted pieces in the message can be reverted by a DB restoration; the proof is no longer necessary, and the file can be deleted.

 #### Submitting proof to the satellite

 To avoid failing the audit, we want the node to be able to provide proof of the delete request to the satellite right away.
 To do this we will add the signed DeletePiecesRequest to the PieceDownloadResponse protobuf.
+If a piece cannot be found during a download, we will search for it in 'storage/deleted-pieces-proofs/satelliteID/pieces'.
+If it is found, we read the file at this location to get the filename of the signed delete request in 'storage/deleted-pieces-proofs/satelliteID/signed-requests' which contains this piece ID.
+We read this file, skipping the first byte to get the signed request, pass the data into the PieceDownloadResponse and send it to the satellite.

 ```
 message PieceDownloadResponse {